University of New South Wales Regiment: Unit History

 In 2018 UNSWR was directed by the Headquarters of the 2nd Division to assume responsibility for all recruit and initial employment training soldier management and training for the Army Reserve in NSW.

 On 26 June 2018 all available and current NSW Army Reserve trainees were posted into the Regiment.
 This posting action involved nearly 850 soldiers, or over 10% of the 2nd Division's total soldier asset.
 As a result of this posting action, UNSWR became the third largest unit in the Australian Army.

+From 2024, UNSWR along with 8 BDE transferred to Army's Forces Command and focused on soldier and driver training.

 Regimental colours

 The regiment was first presented with colours on 27 October 1963 on the UNSW Oval at Kensington by the Governor of New South Wales, Lieutenant General Sir Eric Woodward.
 New colours were presented at a Regimental Colours Parade on 22 August 1998 at Victoria Barracks, Paddington by the Governor General of Australia, Sir William Deane.
 When UNSW declined to house the old Regimental colours on campus, the Regiment gained permission to retire them in St Spyridon's Greek Orthodox Church, Kensington.

 The Regiment maintains close ties to St Spyridon, supporting the church's Anzac Day ceremony each year, as well as the Sydney Boys High Cadet Unit.